Areoxy/easy_api_builder/README.md

 builder.create_get_api(json=json_response, path="/")

 # Create a Documentation Page for the API
-builder.create_docs(sitename="Cocumentation", sitedescription="Official Documentation for easy_api API", path="/docs", docs="How to use our API? etc...")
+builder.create_docs(sitename="Documentation", sitedescription="Official Documentation for easy_api API", path="/docs", docs="How to use our API? etc...")

 # Start the API on defualt Port 80
 builder.start(port=80)